Starotitorov/react-native-deep-link/README.md

 Adding navigation to Redux gives you more control on the navigation state, allows to dispatch navigation actions from your redux-thunk actions.

-**In general, this package does not require Redux as a dependency, so you can use it in your React Native apps without Redux.**
+**The package does not require Redux as a dependency, so you can use it in your React Native apps without Redux.**
 For example, you can implement your own NavigationService as it is described in [react-navigation docs](https://reactnavigation.org/docs/en/navigating-without-navigation-prop.html)